InfoSecInnovations/concierge/contribution_guides/ADDING_A_LOADER.md

 The top level element, this represents the input to the loader, such as a file or URL.

-In the Shabti code base the class `ConciergeDocument` holds all the other elements relating to the document.
+In the Shabti code base the class `ShabtiDocument` holds all the other elements relating to the document.

-`ConciergeDocument.DocumentMetadata` contains the following fields:
+`ShabtiDocument.DocumentMetadata` contains the following fields:

     type: str
     source: str